Why Naturalism is Inherantly Non-sensical

 He explains that it is rational to assume something if there not a good reason to doubt it.
 He uses this illustration (I paraphrase).

 In fact, if evolution made us rational, we are the only known product of the process to utilize rationality for survival.
 Possible.
 But hardly something you could assume.
-It is the sort of thing we would need to prove to beleive.
-Which is impossible.
-The farmer is saying, 'there is no sheep on that hill' and we cannot go back to the hill.
+It is the sort of thing we would need to prove to believe.
+We would need to go back to the hill and get a good look at the sheep.
+Which is impossible because there is no non circular way to prove rationality.
+We can't get back to the hill.
+The farmer is saying, 'there is no sheep on that hill' and we cannot go back.

 So, naturalism, Plantiga argues, is in direct conflict with rationality.
-So, there is no rational way to argue for naturalism.
+It is inherently irrational to assume you are rational.
+Unguided evolution makes such an assumption highly unlikely.
+So, when it comes to science and intellectual discovery, only one world view is in direct contrast.
+Naturalism.
+There is no rational way to argue for naturalism.
 It is fundamentally irrational.